 Transparent FTP tunneling creates a secure tunnel between an FTP client and an FTP server.
 All material is sent in encrypted format and so secured from eavesdropping.
-This feature is available with Tectia ConnectSecure and Tectia Server for IBM z/OS (client tools).
+This feature is available with Tectia Server for IBM z/OS (client tools).

-The Tectia client/server solution supports also non-transparent FTP tunneling on both Tectia Client and ConnectSecure.
+The Tectia client/server solution supports also non-transparent FTP tunneling on Tectia Client.
 Non-transparent FTP tunneling can be implemented as SOCKS tunnels defined in the Tectia connection profiles, or as automatic tunnels defined in the Connection Broker configuration.